sunbee/DataFluencyPlaybook/README.md

 - Supervisor alignment is key and supers demand fair value in return for crew's time.

 We've learned to scale data fluency program.
 The hard-won lessons are in this data fluency playbook.
-Use the playbook as a "How To" guide to improve success rates by
+Use the playbook as a "How To" guide to improve success rates as follows.
-- organizing people in **cohorts** to learn independently and support each other while leveraging the mentor
+- Organize people in **cohorts** to learn independently and support each other while leveraging the mentor.
-- developing **learner profiles** to tailor currcula to diverse needs and aspirations
+- Develop **learner profiles** to tailor curricula to diverse needs and aspirations of learners.
-- show supervisors skin in the game through **project work**
+- Show supervisors skin in the game through group **project work**.

 This playbook for data fluency program at scale delivered as an R-Shiny app.
 Interested in helping me develop this as a product?
 Contact me: sanjay.bhatikar@gmail.com